National Council of Women Australia

 Julie Morris was President of National Council of Women of Australia (2012-2015).
 Now retired from the paid workforce and living in regional NSW.

-She is currently Vice President, NCW NSW; President, Country Women’s Association of NSW-Nowra Branch; and Hon.
+She is currently President, NCW NSW; President, Country Women’s Association of NSW-Nowra Branch; and Hon.
 Secretary – Nowra Torch Bearers for Legacy.
 Julie is also a Life Member, Canberra Women in Business, a graduate of the Australian Institute of Company Directors Course and has an Associate Diploma in Software Applications (now way out of date!).